-If you never share a bedroom before, the idea of sharing one with a strange can either scare the hell out of you or excite you.
+If you have never shared a bedroom before, the idea of sharing one with a strange can either scare the hell out of you or excite you.
 If you are excited about this news, that’s great, because the possibility of making friends just got easier for you.

 In fact, you and your roommate can become best friends!
 How cool would that be?
-Imagine having someone to study with, go to college parties with, or eat at the college cafeteria with, and if you luck someone who can become a lifelong friend!
+Imagine having someone to study with, go to college parties with, or eat at the college cafeteria with, and if you are lucky, someone who can become a lifelong friend!

 So while, the idea of sharing a room in college may seem wild at first but in college, it’s very beneficial.